 When the Holding Case is called to return an XML representation of its evidence, by default it returns all evidence for the citizen concerned.
-This query can be large and return more information than is needed.
+This can be a very large query that returns more information than is required.
 For each Data Hub Context, use a Filter Evidence Link to define, which Evidence Types you need.
 Define a Filter Evidence Link by adding entries to a Filter Evidence Link dmx file.
-The following example shows a Filter Evidence Link dmx file that defines the information that to be returned for the CitizenBoughtCar life event:
+The following example shows a Filter Evidence Link dmx file that defines the information that to be returned for the "CitizenBoughtCar" life event: